 If, however, you have forgotten to include a slip, the Canada Revenue Agency (CRA) will eventually use their copy of the slip notify and re-assess you if you have not had the time to amend your return.

 If you don’t get to the CRA first, the next thing you know, you likely will have a balance owing and along with the penalty for missing the slip, the debt is accruing interest.
 It can easily escalate from there!

-As well, for 4-years I was the Tax Manager for Computershare Trust Company of Canada / Computershare Investor Services and was responsible for the preparation, filing and submission of tax slips to the millions of investors Computershare kept track of, so I understand more than anyone the importance of getting slips out to the holders on time, and accurately, and then to the government on time and without penalty.
+A little organization will reduce the amount of penalties and interest paid to the CRA.
+As the Tax Manager for Computershare Trust Company of Canada / Computershare Investor Services, I was responsible for the preparation, filing and submission of tax slips to the millions of investors Computershare kept track of, so I understand more than anyone the importance of getting slips out to the holders on time, and accurately, and then to the government on time and without penalty.

 So here is a copy of my list of slips, their mailing date from the provider.

-RRSP – If you were one of the many who used the March 1st, 2014 deadline to make your contribution for 2013, then you would be receiving that slips beginning March 15th.
+RRSP – If you were one of the many who used the March 1st deadline to make your contribution for the previous year, then you would be receiving that slips beginning March 15th.
 All other RRSP contributions which were made prior to the 60-day extended period saw their tax slips mailed beginning at the turn of the calendar.
 They are T4RSP slips and RL2’s for residents of Quebec.

 T4RIF / RL2 withdrawals from a RRIF, are mailed the 3rd week of February.

 T5/RL3 for investment interest income coming from a mutual fund are mailed the 3rd week of February.

 T3 / RL16 reporting dividend income from mutual funds are mailed by the 3rd week of February.